Gaetz sends letter to Architect of the Capitol asking why McCarthy is occupying Speaker’s office

 McCarthy failed to secure a majority for his Speakership bid in three consecutive votes on Tuesday, leading Republican leaders to adjourn for the day.
 A group of 19 GOP lawmakers, including Gaetz, consistently opposed McCarthy on all three rounds, with Rep.-elect Byron Donalds (R-Fla.) joining the anti-McCarthy group in the final vote of the day.

-McCarthy on Tuesday criticized Gaetz for reportedly saying he did not care if incoming Democratic leader Rep. Hakeem Jeffries (N.Y.) was elected in place of McCarthy, as a result of the group’s tactics.
+McCarthy on Tuesday criticized Gaetz for reportedly saying he did not care if House Democratic Leader Hakeem Jeffries (N.Y.) was elected in place of McCarthy as a result of the group’s tactics.

 “They even came to the position where one Matt Gaetz said, ‘I don’t care if we got a plurality, and we elect Hakeem Jeffries,’” McCarthy said.